DigitalPublishingToolkit/TOD47-Virtue/md/15Goldenfein.md

 LI: I may delete all of what I’m about to say.

-The impetus for the FAccT letter came from one attendee getting really angry at the town hall about Christo Wilson’s paper that basically let a company, ‘pymetrics,’ define the terms of fairness auditing its own hiring algorithm.[^15Goldenfein_17] That paper was then trotted around by the company as an example of being independently audited so that local city councils and regulators would consider this algorithm ready to go.
+The impetus for the FAccT letter came from one attendee getting really angry at the town hall about Christo Wilson’s paper that basically let a company, ‘pymetrics,’ define the terms of fairness 'auditing its own' hiring algorithm.[^15Goldenfein_17] That paper was then trotted around by the company as an example of being independently audited so that local city councils and regulators would consider this algorithm ready to go.
 The process of working on that letter then expanded into discussion of other issues.
 Khadijah was involved in the beginning.
 Alex was also involved in those conversations.

 Asking FAccT to take a stand, or seeing that they won’t take a stand publicly, is a meaningful action.
 I’m curious what the others think about this.
 As with a lot of organizing, it’s learning by doing, and so there were a lot of conversations between me and Alex, me and Khadijah, and this network of people who signed the letter, and some of the people who didn’t sign it but were glad it was happening.
 There were conversations asking, ‘Yeah, is there a point in making a demand?
 Is there a point to making a demand about *this* particular thing?’
 It forced us to clarify, to some extent, our analysis of what the institution was in a way that could maybe be made public.